sxyazi/yazi/config/docs/keymap.md

 - paste: Paste the files.

   - `--force`: Overwrite the destination file if it exists.
-  - `--follow`: Copy the file pointed to by a symbolic link, rather than the link itself.
-Only valid during copying.

 - remove: Move the files to the trash/recycle bin.